 Tip 9: Include Your Primary Keyword In The Right PlacesIt's important to make sure your primary keyword is included in several different places in your post.
 This is one of the most basic elements of on-page SEO.

+Tip 10: Use Longtail Keywords Throughout Your Post CopyLongtail keywords are longer variations of your primary keyword.
 For example, if your primary keyword was "content marketing," some long tail variations might include:

 - content marketing ideas for solo bloggers

 - content marketing tips for small businesses